 There are many important things you need to look at when buying a second-hand digital camera.
-One of these is the total shutter actuations the DSLR has been through.
+One of these is how much actuations its shutter had in total.

 This is important, as every camera body has a shelf life – and it seems that the shutter life could be the shortest.

 This article will show you how to find your camera shutter’s actuations.
 This can help you buy a better secondhand camera.